Joylong A-series: Joylong V300/ Joylong EW4/ Joylong EW5

 The Joylong V300, Joylong EW4 and Joylong EW5 are electric panel cargo van variants of the Joylong A-series created for the logistics industry.
-The A6 electric variant of the A-series was launched in 2015, and is powered by a 70kW and 400Nm electric motor developing 95hp.
+The A6 electric variant of the A-series was launched in 2015, and is powered by a 70 kW and 400Nm electric motor developing 95 hp.
 As of 2021, only the A6 is available, as the electric panel van variants are only offered as fleets.

 Joylong E6

 A few years ago, Joylong locally sold a 20-seater people carrier called the Majestic, which was a complete clone of the previous-generation Toyota Hiace.

 Now, it has come to our attention that the Chinese manufacturer hasn't stopped making the van.
 And in fact, they even came up with an all-electric variant, and here it is.
 The Joylong E6.

 When you look at it, it's still a complete copy of the high-roof version of the Hiace from the inside out.
 They only slightly changed the headlights and taillights just to have some kind of distinction, if there's any.
 In Australia, the E6 is available in a 12 and 14-seater configuration.

 But in terms of powertrain, here's where the E6 is unique.
-The van is powered by a 60kW (or 82 PS) water-cooled electric motor coupled to an 86.1 kWh battery pack.
+The van is powered by a 60 kW (or 82 PS) water-cooled electric motor coupled to an 86.1 kWh battery pack.
 Joylong says they placed the battery pack of the E6 in a central position under the van's floor, giving it a low center of gravity which makes it less prone to body roll.
 In addition, according to Joylong's Australian website, the E6 has a city range of 300 km and a highway range of 280 km.

 Design controversies

 The exterior styling and dimensions of the Joylong A-series is controversial as the exterior design of the A-series heavily resembles the fifth generation Toyota HiAce.
-Despite the licensing and cooperation between Toyota and multiple Chinese auto manufacturers on producing licensed and rebadged HiAce vans, Joylong has never worked with Toyota for the development and production of the A-series vans, making the Joylong A-series a unlicensed copy of the Toyota van.
+Despite the licensing and cooperation between Toyota and multiple Chinese auto manufacturers on producing licensed and rebadged HiAce vans, Joylong has never worked with Toyota for the development and production of the A-series vans, making the Joylong A-series an unlicensed copy of the Toyota van.